Overview

 Introduction

-The Transportation Authority is creating a School Access Plan for San Francisco to recommend transportation solutions for K-5 students and their families.
-Proposed solutions will focus on children and caregivers who are burdened by medium- and long-distance trips to school and afterschool activities.
-Solutions will seek to close equity gaps and provide sustainable transportation options to help reduce vehicle travel.
+The Transportation Authority developed a School Access Plan for San Francisco to recommend transportation solutions for K-5 students and their families.
+The solutions focus on children and caregivers burdened by medium- and long-distance trips to school and afterschool activities.
+Solutions seek to close equity gaps and provide sustainable transportation options to help reduce vehicle travel.

-The plan will build on the Transportation Authority’s 2016 Child Transportation Study, which found that most parents drive their children to school and afterschool activities and that most parents are interested in alternative transportation options.
-Strategies to address these challenges will be co-created with parents and stakeholders and are likely to include:
+The plan builds on the Transportation Authority’s 2016 Child Transportation Study, which found that most parents drive their children to school and afterschool activities and that most parents are interested in alternative transportation options.

 This study was requested by former District 4 Supervisor and Transportation Authority Board Member Gordon Mar.